nf-core/oncoanalyser/docs/usage.md

 ### Selecting processes

-Most of the major components in oncoanalyser can be skipped using `--processes_exclude` (the full list of available processes can be view [here](https://github.com/nf-core/oncoanalyser/blob/1.0.0/lib/Constants.groovy#L36-L56)).
+Most of the major components in oncoanalyser can be skipped using `--processes_exclude` (the full list of available processes can be viewed [here](https://github.com/nf-core/oncoanalyser/blob/1.0.0/lib/Constants.groovy#L36-L56)).
 Multiple processes can be given as a comma-separated list.
 While there are some use-cases for this feature (e.g. skipping resource intensive processes such as VIRUSBreakend), it becomes more powerful when combined with existing inputs as described in the following section.